Criminal, Traffic & Corporate Regulatory

 What is an Arraignment?

-An arraignment is a formal process in which a criminal charge is read out to the court in the presence of the defendant to inform the defendant of precisely what charge they are facing, and to call upon the defendant to plead to that charge.
+An arraignment is a formal process in which a criminal charge is read out in court in the presence of the defendant to inform the defendant of precisely what charge they are facing, and to call upon the defendant to plead to that charge.
 If the defendant pleads not guilty to the charge at the arraignment they can still change their plea later.
-However, once a plea of guilty is entered on arraignment it much more difficult to reverse such a plea.
+However, once a plea of guilty is entered on arraignment it is much more difficult to reverse such a plea.
 There are some circumstances where a Court may permit a guilty plea to be withdrawn and substituted, but those circumstances are quite rare.

 In Queensland, in most circumstances there is a presumption in favour of bail, which can be granted either by the police or by a court.
-In a limited category of offences, for example where the defendant is charged with murder, or an indictable offence allegedly committed while they were on bail for another offence, or where they have allegedly used a firearm in committing the offence, the presumption in favour of bail is displaced, so the defendant must show cause why their detention in custody is not justified.
+In a limited category of offences, for example where the defendant is charged with murder, or an indictable offence allegedly committed while defendant was on bail for another offence, or where they have allegedly used a firearm in committing the offence, the presumption in favour of bail is displaced, so the defendant must show cause why their detention in custody is not justified.
 However, it is relatively rare for bail to be refused altogether, and it usually happens only in the most serious cases.

 If bail is refused then the defendant is held in custody until the charges are dealt with by the court, or until the defendant can get bail.
-A defendant who has been refused bail can still apply again for bail, but may need to show a change in material circumstances to justify the grant of bail.
+A defendant who has been refused bail can still apply again for bail, but they may need to show a change in material circumstances to justify the grant of bail.

 Appealing a Sentence or Conviction

 One may appeal any sentence or conviction.
 However, when appealing a sentence imposed rather than the conviction itself, a defendant needs to first seek leave from the court to appeal.
 In any case strict time limits apply, so it is important to act promptly.
 Sentences of imprisonment are routinely appealed, often with some degree of success.

 What is an indictment?